ros-controls/realtime_tools/README.md

 ### Explanation of different build types

-**NOTE**: There are three build stages checking current and future compatibility of the package.
+**NOTE**: There are different build stages checking current and future compatibility of the package.

 [Detailed build status](.github/workflows/README.md)